Tegal Regency: Administrative division

 Administratively, Tegal Regency is divided into 18 districts (kecamatan), which are sub-divided into administrative villages - 281 rural villages (desa) and 6 urban villages (kelurahan).
-The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district, and the location of its administrative centre.
+The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, and the number of administrative villages in each district (totaling 281 rural desa and 6 urban kelurahan).

+Notes: (a) comprising 5 kelurahan (Kagok, Kudaile, Pakembaran, Procot and Slawi Wetan) and 5 desa. (b) including one kelurahan (Dampyak).

+The nine districts of Lebaksiu, Pangkah, Slawi, Dukuhwaru, Adiwerna, Dukuhturi, Talang, Tarub and Kramat are part of the Tegal Metropolitan Area; of these, Adiwerna, Dukuhturi and Talang are southern suburbs of Tegal City.

 From its establishment, the administrative center of Tegal Regency was located in Tegal City.
-However, following the issuance of Government Regulation No. 2/1984, its administrative centre was moved from the Tegal City area to Slawi.
+However, following the issuance of Government Regulation No. 2/1984, its administrative centre was moved from the Tegal City area to the town of Slawi.
 Beginning in late 1989, Slawi was developed into the capital of Tegal Regency.

 The districts and villages (rural desa and urban kelurahan) in Tegal Regency are: